tpolecat/basic-dsl/README.md

 Embedded BASIC
 ==============

-This is an embedded DSL and monadic interpreter for the execrable BASIC language.
+This is an embedded DSL and pure monadic interpreter for the execrable BASIC language.
 It's useless but kind of interesting.
 Still a work in progress, but you can write real programs as things stand.
 The `examples/` directory has a playable game that I typed in from a book written in 1978.

 Quick Start
 -----------